fwip/mtg_pronouns/reworded_cards.md

 Herald of Leshrac gets +1/+1 for each land you control but don't own.

-When Herald of Leshrac leaves the battlefield, each player gains control of each land they owns that you control.
+When Herald of Leshrac leaves the battlefield, each player gains control of each land they own that you control.

 **2 / 4**